algosup/2024-2025-project-3-quickest-path-team-6/Documents/Functional/functionalSpecifications.md

  **Performances**
    - Query responses must be generated in less than 1 second.
-   - Approximation of the result shouldn't exceed 10% deviation from the shortest possible duration.
+   - Approximation of the result must not exceed 10% deviation from the shortest possible duration.

  **User Data**
    - The program should not require user data.